Executive Office of Energy and Environmental Affairs

 Main Fax: (617) 626-1181

 Office of the General Counsel: The Office of the General Counsel advises the Secretary on all legal, regulatory, policy and administrative issues brought before the Secretariat.
-The Office also works closely with the Attorney General's office in the defense of litigation brought against EEA agencies and in the prosecution of cases to recover "natural resource damages" from those who pollute the commonwealth's air, land, and water resources through the Natural Resource Damage Assessment and Restoration
+The Office also works closely with the Attorney General's office in the defense of litigation brought against EEA agencies and in the prosecution of cases to recover "natural resource damages" from those who pollute the commonwealth's air, land, and water resources through the

 Office of Policy: Under the direction of David Cash, Undersecretary for Policy, the Office of Policy oversees policy development within the Secretariat as well as throughout its agencies.
 The policy team reviews policy proposals and regulations advanced by the individual departments and offices as well as assists in the implementation of those policies.
 The Office of Policy includes: